carvel-dev/carvel/site/content/blog/cue-and-carvel.md

     )
     ```

-- within same directory, run `cue mod init corp.com/api-example` to initialize your [CUE module](https://cuelang.org/docs/concepts/packages/#modules).
+- Within same directory, run `cue mod init corp.com/api-example` to initialize your [CUE module](https://cuelang.org/docs/concepts/packages/#modules).
 Modules are quite similar to Go modules and allow to give a name to a set of configuration files.
 They could be later imported under that name.
 You also have to have be within a module to import somebody else's modules.

-- now run `cue get go k8s.io/api/core/v1` and `cue get go k8s.io/api/apps/v1` to import Kubernetes API as CUE modules.
+- Now run `cue get go k8s.io/api/core/v1` and `cue get go k8s.io/api/apps/v1` to import Kubernetes API as CUE modules.
 You can find results of the import inside nested `cue.mod/gen/k8s.io/` directory.
 Take a look at `cue.mod/gen/k8s.io/api/core/v1/types_go_gen.cue` for example and find `#Pod` definition that I copy-pasted earlier.

 Now that we have imported core Kubernetes APIs as CUE definitions, we can actually import these modules in our own configuration files.
 Let's modify our original Deployment and Service to take advantage of these new types: